Explore ways to buy Northvolt stock as the IPO approaches. Get access to select pre-IPO startups at Equitybee.

 Otherwise, you’ll need to be patient for shares to begin trading after the IPO.

-1. Acquire Northvolt on Pre-IPO investing platforms
+1. Acquire Northvolt on pre-IPO investing platforms

 The author has not yet seen evidence of Northvolt being available on pre-IPO platforms.
+A few platforms have evolved to gives these individuals a way to liquidate their holding before the IPO.

 However, investors can monitor pre-IPO investing platforms for future availability.